-The course aims to acquaint students with some of the fundamentals of counselling skills which include reflective listening, mirroring, and empathy, use of silence, resistance and appropriate interventions.
-Students will learn how a therapeutic relationship is different to other relationships and how the counsellor needs to be aware and make use of their own thoughts and feelings, without allowing them to intrude or influence the counselling session.
+The course aims to acquaint students with some of the fundamentals of counselling skills which include reflective listening, mirroring, and empathy, use of silence, and appropriate interventions.
+Students will learn how a therapeutic relationship is different from other relationships and how the counsellor needs to be aware and make use of their own thoughts and feelings, without allowing them to intrude or influence the counselling session.

 This course will give students a basic familiarity with a good range of counselling and psychotherapy approaches including:

 - Person-Centred Therapy

 - Transpersonal Therapy